KothuruDhansukh/key-keeper/README.md

 - **Toastify:** Library for toast notifications
 ## Features

+- Responsive design for both mobile and PC
 - Hide/unhide functionality for passwords
 - Dynamic table for storing credentials (website, username, password)
 - Editing and deleting options for saved passwords